yuyi13/OzNet_AOA/README.md

 ## Demo

 A demonstration script with sample data is provided to illustrate the functionality of AOA.
-Make sure you are at the dir `OzNet_AOA`, then simply run:
+Make sure you are under the directory `OzNet_AOA`, then simply run:

 ```
 Rscript 1_aoa_demo/demo.R